Maximum Verbosity

 Inspired by Sir Thomas Malory's Le Morte d'Arthur -- a morbid and fantastic Middle English epic depicting the downfall of Camelot -- this is the story of the shadow that falls between vision and achievement; of the futility of political power; of a world of short-sighted ambition and crumbling ideals.
 A world, in other words, entirely unlike our own.

-WARNING: Contains profanity and violence.
+WARNING: contains profanity and violence.

 Script Information